pwwang/argx/README.md

 pip install -U argx
 ```

-## Features
+## Features enhanced or added

-- Option `exit_on_void`: Exit with error if no arguments are provided
+- [Option `exit_on_void`](#option-exit_on_void): Exit with error if no arguments are provided
-- Subcommand shortcut: Adding subcommands directly, without `parser.add_subparsers()`
+- [Subcommand shortcut](#subcommand-shortcut): Adding subcommands directly, without `parser.add_subparsers()`
-- Namespace arguments: Access arguments like `--foo.bar` as `args.foo.bar`
+- [Namespace arguments](#namespace-arguments): Access arguments like `--foo.bar` as `args.foo.bar`
-- Brief help message for massive arguments: Show only the most important arguments in the help message
+- [Brief help message for massive arguments](#brief-help-message-for-massive-arguments): Show only the most important arguments in the help message
+- [Newlines kept in help](#newlines-kept-in-help): Newlines are kept in argument help if any
-- Defaults from file: Read default values from a configuration file by API or from command line
+- [Defaults from file](#defaults-from-files): Read default values from a configuration file by API or from command line
-- List action: Store a list of values.
+- [List action](#list-action): Store a list of values.
 Different from `append` and `extend`, the initial value is cleared.
-- Grouping required arguments by default: Put required arguments in 'required arguments' group, instead of 'optional arguments' group
+- [Grouping required arguments by default](#grouping-required-arguments-by-default): Put required arguments in 'required arguments' group, instead of 'optional arguments' group
-- Order of groups in help: Allow to add an `order` attribute to groups to change the order of groups in help message
+- [Order of groups in help message](#order-of-groups-in-help-message): Allow to add an `order` attribute to groups to change the order of groups in help message
-- Addtional types: Some additional types to convert the values of arguments
+- [Addtional types](#additional-types): Some additional types to convert the values of arguments
-- Configuration file to create the parser: Instead of creating the parser by code, you can also create it by a configuration file
+- [Configuration file to create the parser](#configuration-file-to-create-the-parser): Instead of creating the parser by code, you can also create it by a configuration file
-- Backward compatibility: All features are optional.
+- [Backward compatibility](#backward-compatibility): All features are optional.
 You can use `argx` as a drop-in replacement for `argparse`.

 ### Option `exit_on_void`